Customizing Vim

 • augroup helps you to group related autocommands

-• autocmd! removes all autocommands within the group pyg in the above example
+• autocmd! removes all autocommands within a group (pyg in the above example)

-• useful to avoid autocommands getting defined twice when you source the vimrc file
+• useful to avoid autocommands getting defined again when you source the vimrc file

 • :autocmd list all autocommands, you can provide arguments to narrow down this listing